-For more information visit Oregon Senate Bill 473, Admissions website, and Human Resources; Or contact the Human Resources at email@example.com, Office of Admissions at firstname.lastname@example.org or LGBT Education and Support Services at email@example.com
+For more information visit Oregon Senate Bill 473, Admissions website, and Human Resources; or contact the Human Resources at email@example.com or Office of Admissions at firstname.lastname@example.org.

 Assistance with Name or Legal Sex Designation Change: Name and gender marker changes for transgender and gender diverse people in Oregon can be a cumbersome and costly process.
 To help you better understand what needs to be done, the Trans-led Eugene-based organization TransPonder created and maintains a Transgender Documentation Change Primer.
 It includes a list of the common documentation changes needed, the process required to obtain them, their associated cost, legal resources, and methods of financial assistance.

 Financial Assistance: If cost is a barrier in proceeding with legal documentation changes, students may apply for LGBTQ+ Emergency Funding to alleviate expenses related to a name and gender marker change.

 Documentation changes in Oregon and Lane County:

 - Guidelines for Changing Gender/Sex on IDs for Oregon Residents